-The hanging lamps are relicas of those used in St Mark's Cathedral in Venice.
+The hanging lamps are replicas of those used in St Mark's Cathedral in Venice.
 The original heating system was a hypocaust, essentially the same as that used by the Romans, though this has now been converted to a modern heating system.
-The overall effect of the interior is awe inspiring; the Italian style is so unexpected in a quintessential English landscape.
+The overall effect of the interior is awe-inspiring; the Italian style is so unexpected in a quintessentially English landscape.

 Visiting St Catherines